Alexander-Eager/AWEMediaCenter/README.md

 As you can probably see, all classes built into AWEMC should be prefixed by "AWE".

 More detailed documentation can be found under the `Documentation` folder in this repository.
+Documentation is generated with Doxygen, so comment your header files appropriately.